StatsWithR/statsr/cran-comments.md

 ## Comments

 Resubmission of new package - as requested we:

+* updated Description to avoid starting with "R package"

 * wrote package names and software names in single quotes (e.g. 'shiny') in the Description.